pythonprogramming-development/Web-Scraping-with-Selenium-and-Python/README.md

 Enter the URL of the website and the class element and the relevant data gets downloaded in the format [ csv/json ], based upon what did the user selected.

+## Aim :
+To learn ab0ut webscrapping with a hands-on experience.

 ## Project Usage

 ### Requirements